geo-python/site/source/lessons/L1/exercise-1.rst

 Summary (what to submit)
 -------------------------

-1. Post a message in the `#week-1 <https://geopython2019.slack.com/messages/CM157NX41>`__ channel at `geopython2019.slack.com <https://geopython2019.slack.com>`__ with your name, GitHub username and course.
+1. Post a message in the `#week-1 <https://geo-python-2020.slack.com/archives/C018Z51GKNG>`__ channel at `geopython2020.slack.com <https://geopython2020.slack.com>`__ with your name, GitHub username and course.
-2. Accept Exercise-1 in Github classroom and upload the jupyter notebook containing the solutions for Part 2.
+2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be `Exercise-1.ipynb`) containing your solutions for Part 2.

-We ask that you complete this exercise by **09:00 next Wednesday, 11 September 2019**.
+We ask that you complete this exercise by **the start of the next lesson**.

 .. note::